Your Car in Chapter 7 Bankruptcy

 Walking Away From the Car

-If you want to walk away from the car when you file Chapter 7 bankruptcy, you list the lender on your SOI and state that you intend to surrender the vehicle -- that is, turn it in to the lender.
-This will clear you of any further liability on the debt after your bankruptcy.
-If you are leasing your car, you can get out of the lease by rejecting the lease on your SOI.
+If you want to walk away from the car when you file Chapter 7 bankruptcy, you list the lender on your statement and check the box that indicates you intend to surrender the vehicle—that is, hand it back over to the lender.
+As a result, you won't be responsible for the car loan after your bankruptcy.
+If you are leasing your vehicle, you can get out of the lease by checking the "No" box on the statement in response to the question that asks whether you will assume the lease.

 Keeping a Car You're Still Paying For